Get notified of page updates

 During active surveillance cancer is closely watched using prostate-specific antigen () tests, digital rectal exams, and biopsies.
 If a change indicates the cancer is progressing, other treatment options may be recommended.

-Active surveillance may be an option for men with cancer who:
+Active surveillance may be an option in these settings:

-• have a low-grade (slow growing) cancer and wish to defer treatment and potential side effects until it is necessary.
+• low-grade (slow growing) cancer for people who wish to defer treatment and potential side effects until it is necessary.

 Watchful Waiting

 Watchful waiting involves less testing than active surveillance.
-With watchful waiting, the patient and his doctor monitor any changes in symptoms.
+With watchful waiting, the patient and their doctor monitor any changes in symptoms.

-Watchful waiting may be an option for men who:
+Watchful waiting may be an option for people with cancer who:

 • have a life expectancy of less than 10 years.

-• have a low-grade cancer and wish to defer treatment and potential side effects until treatment is necessary.
+• have a low-grade cancer and wish to defer treatment indefinitely.

 • prefer not to undergo aggressive treatment.